I will show you here how to create a character array in PowerShell using various methods.

 Method 2: Using the .ToCharArray() Method

-Another common method to create a character array in PowerShell is by using the .ToCharArray()
+Another common method to create a character array in PowerShell is by using the .ToCharArray() method of a string object.
+This method converts the string into an array of characters.

 # Define a string